Skip to content

 • supporting independence

-Parents will learn valuable strategies for supporting their children with daily life and with their special educational needs and enabling them to achieve their full potential.
+Parents will learn valuable strategies for supporting their children and young people with daily life and with their special educational needs and enabling them to achieve their full potential.

 Learning Workshops

-Structured learning opportunities supporting parents and carers around specific areas
+Structured online learning opportunities, delivered on-line, supporting parents and carers around specific areas such as:

 • Sensory Processing Difficulties